 Reasonable Authority Figure: Eliot.
 It turns out he's actually known about Carrie's sideline as moonlighting gambler and hasn't fired her because she's that good at her job.

-Retool: Due to being canceled, then Un-Canceled a season and a half later, season 2 has completely different sets and replaced most of the supporting cast, and the season premiere completely ignored the Myth Arc.
+Retool: Due to being canceled, then Un-Canceled a season and a half later, season 2 and on have completely different sets and replaced most of the supporting cast, and have dropped Carrie's Myth Arc in favor of a straight Body of the Week format.

 Ripped from the Headlines: The storyline about the hotel maid that killed the businessman who allegedly raped her is similar to the Dominique Strauss-Kahn rape allegations.